GeorgePrempeh/Portfolio/README.md

 # Overview

 Welcome to my professional webpage!
-This project showcases my skills and expertise in [your field or industry].
+This project showcases my skills and expertise in Software and Web Development.
 The webpage includes sections such as About Me, Projects, and Contact, providing a comprehensive view of my professional work and achievements.

 # Features